etcadinfinitum/trapped/_posts/2020-05-17-digital-prototype.md

 ## Current Work

-TODO: List what work is currently being done by the team.

 * Victor:
 * Jayden: Finished core trap mechanics.
 Need to polish up the teleportation mechanic to work on teleporting players who step on it "randomly".